narismadz/CheckInAppSimple/README.md

  - Sign up using gmail account
  - create project and get map key https://www.bing.com/partners/developers#MapsAPIs

-## 3 Create SPO List name Location_Report using Power Automate (You need to create your SharePoint Site first)
+## 3 Create SPO List name Location_Report using Power Automate (CreateSPOList.zip)
+  - You need to create your SharePoint Site first
   - Go to https://flow.microsoft.com/manage/
   - Upload Flow template (CreateSPOList) as new and fix other dependencies
   - Edit the flow and input your SharePoint Site URL (Initialize variable) (Pic1)